 Kirsten Comandich runs registration and helps with tech for Open Source Bridge.
 She’s a web developer and one of many organizers of the local Ruby meetings.
 She loves to travel, is learning Japanese, and occasionally attempts to read what Japanese developers say on Twitter.
 Kirsten is the Stumptown Syndicate board Treasurer and also volunteers for the annual nonprofit Cycle Oregon bike ride.
 In 2004, she ran the Zimbabwean Music Festival at Reed College and has served on the Zimfest board of directors.

 Melissa Chavez is a data journalist who utilizes open source technology in her research, mapping, and reporting.
-She is also Communication Chair of Stumptown Syndicate.
-In her free time, she documents street art, records locations of unisex and gendered restrooms in the metro area, reads sci-fi, and admires people’s awesome hats.
+She is also Outreach and Communications Chair and a board member of Stumptown Syndicate.
+In her free time, she documents street art, records locations of unisex and gendered restrooms in the metro area, reads noir investigative sci-fi, and admires people’s awesome hats.

 Jonan Scheffler is a software engineer at New Relic, an organizer of Cascadia Ruby, and “like totally heart the interwebs.”
 He likes Ruby, Go, Haskell and playing with new languages.